 How to update a dictionary in Python

 Learn how to update a Python dictionary with various methods.
-Discover tips, real-world uses, and how to debug common errors.
+Discover tips, real-world uses, and how to debug common errors in your code.

 How to update a dictionary in Python